Ontology for Healthcare Artificial Intelligence Privacy in Brazil: Class Creation

 By using the preparation techniques, we reduce the risk of re-identification and the loss of usefulness of the information.
 These metrics generally use original data (input) and anonymized data (output) to be computed.

 We will use the following basic definitions: \begin{itemize}

 \item Indirect Identifiers: These are all variables the researcher defines as attributes that can be combined to re-identify a record.
-Usually, these attributes can be found publicly, such as age, gender, marital status, skin color, and level of education.
+Usually, these attributes, such as age, gender, marital status, skin color, and level of education, can be found publicly.

 \item Equivalence class: records with the same indirect identifiers have the same equivalence class (Ej).
 Therefore, D = E1 U ...
 U Ej, where j is the number of equivalence classes in the set D. Class Equivalence Size (CES): is the number of records i that belong to the same equivalence class.